 "There has been a big enough shift in technology with cloud-based technologies that it makes sense for businesses to spend again on IT," Vandevenne says.

 So why should startups consider River Cities?

-Vandevenne is quick to point out that because of its dual location in Raleigh and Cincinnati, River Cities has a network and portfolio that spans the nation, with more than 100 investments made in cities like Indianapolis, Pittsburgh, Atlanta, Scottsdale, Chicago, Nashville, Cleveland, Denver, Silicon Valley and Cincinnati.
-He and Raleigh partner Ed McCarthy sit on the boards of companies throughout the Southeast.
+Vandevenne is quick to point out that because of its dual location in Raleigh and Cincinnati, River Cities has a network and portfolio that spans the nation, with more than 100 investments made in cities like Indianapolis, Pittsburgh, Atlanta, Scottsdale, Chicago, Nashville, Cleveland, Denver, Silicon Valley and

 The firm also has a strong track record—40 percent of its exits have returned at least five times the capital invested.